 It’s really striking and attractive, although it has a much lower back than any of the other swimsuits that I own.
 I think I may lose a few pounds before I wear it in public!

 We also spent a while at the Alton Sports stand.
 You may have noticed that in many of my running photos (and all of my cycling pics) I have one of a selection of headbands on.
 Almost all of them are made by Bondi bands.
 I find them very comfortable and like the fact that they keep my ears warm, as I am prone to earache.
 The slogan below caught my eye, so I decided to treat myself to a new one:

-Katherine had given Stuart and I stern instructions that w were to bring her back a present.
-I dithered about buying her a swimming hat with a Portuguese flag on it, but then thought a Bondi band would be a good choice.
-I couldn’t find one that said ‘Will run for CAKE’, but I thought that the one below perfectly demonstrated that Katherine isn’t picky as long as there’s some reward in it for her!
+Katherine had given Stuart and me stern instructions that we were to bring her back a present.
+I dithered about buying her a swimming hat with a Portuguese flag on it.
+Then I thought a Bondi band would be a good choice.
+I couldn’t find one that said ‘Will run for CAKE’.
+The one below perfectly demonstrated that Katherine isn’t picky as long as there’s some reward in it for her!

 (I gave the headband to Katherine at parkrun, where she declared it as perfect for keeping her hair off her face when running.
 Unfortunately, by the time I saw her after the run she had already lost her gift.
 She had taken it off after running and thought she might have dropped it.
 She rummaged in her tights (where she stores her gloves), but couldn’t find it there, so we assumed that someone must have picked it up.
 Fortunately, when Katherine got home she found it in the sleeve of her jacket!)